What is Black Hat SEO?

 • Using keywords that don’t make sense just to get them in your content

-Keyword stuffing makes reading a piece of content feel like it was written by an AI.
-While it may be somewhat entertaining, it’s not helpful, it doesn’t read well, and it’s clearly not meant for users.
-And, it will get you flagged for spam.
+And though it may be entertaining, it’s not helpful, it doesn’t read well, and it’s not meant for users.

 READ MORE: What is Keyword Stuffing and How to Avoid it